 (2) The Department shall establish a procedure for verifying the need to issue an Amber Alert.

 (3) The Department of Public Safety shall issue an alert over the Vermont Emergency Alert System if:

 (A) a law enforcement agency notifies the Department of the abduction of a child;

 (B) there is sufficient information about the child or the person suspected of abducting the child that an immediate broadcast might help locate the child; and

 (C) the child is in danger of imminent death or serious bodily harm.

-(5) A law enforcement agency which locates a child who is the subject of an alert issued under this section shall immediately notify the law enforcement agency which requested the Amber Alert.
+(5) A law enforcement agency that locates a child who is the subject of an alert issued under this section shall immediately notify the law enforcement agency that requested the Amber Alert.

 (6) An alert issued under this section shall be canceled: